640-KB/GLaBIOS/README.md

 ### Why another 8088 PC BIOS in 2022?

 Because learning.
 I've always wanted to know what actually happens inside the big gray box and how everything actually works on a PC.
-Like a vintage car, radio or TV it's actually possible for a hobbyist to learn all of the inner workings and be able to repair or build.
+Like an old car, radio or TV it's actually possible for a hobbyist to learn all of the inner workings and be able to repair or build.

 ### Where did the name originate?